-I’ve been in property for many decades and this has given me an expertise and knowledge I didn’t have when I first started out.
+I’ve been in property for almost five decades and this has given me expertise and knowledge I didn’t have when I first started out.

 I’ve seen property cycles peak and cool and watched as property spruikers encouraged people to buy into volatile regional hot spots.